Amortization has at least two meanings in business, both of which refer to making regular payments over time.

-It is interesting that the English word amortization has etymological roots in Middle English, Old French, and Latin words for "to kill" or "death" (mortem is "death" in Latin, for instance).
-It is not inappropriate to say that amortization "kills off" the loan or the asset value.
+The English word amortization has etymological roots in Middle English, Old French, and Latin words for "kill" or "death" (mortem is Latin for death).
+It is appropriate to say that amortization "kills off" the loan or the asset value.

 - What is amortization?
 Two different meanings in business.

 - How does amortization reduce book value of intangible assets?